crosscompute/crosscompute-workshops/20171214 Computational Approaches to Fight Human Trafficking/README.md

 - Prepare a way for participants to continue contributing after the event.
 Several participants told us they wanted to help, but we did not know how to respond or how to organize a follow-up effort.

 ## Acknowledgments
-- Olga Creutzburg (CrossCompute), Salah Ahmed, Jennifer Ruda, Yao Kou
+- Olga Creutzburg (CrossCompute), Roy Hyunjin Han, Salah Ahmed, Jennifer Ruda, Yao Kou
 - Yuliya Zabyelina, Eric Schles, Aida Shoydokova
 - Reshama Shaikh (PyLadies NYC), Antonia Blair, Samantha Falk
 - Alena Amante (Civic Hall)